GaloisInc/saw-training/IntroToSAW.rst

 Testing takes the *actual binary executable* and runs it on a *subset* of the possible inputs to check for expected outputs.
 The downside of this approach is that tests may miss some critical case.
 Compared to testing, verification is the process of building a *mathematical model of the software* and *proving properties* of that model for *all* possible inputs.

-In this lesson you'll learn how to use a system called SAW, the Software Analysis Workbench, to build models of functions written in C. You'll learn how to specify what those functions are *supposed* to do, and how to write a program in :term:`SAWScript`, the SAW configuration language, that orchestrates the proof that the functions meet their specifications for all possible inputs.
+In this lesson you'll learn how to use a system called SAW, the Software Analysis Workbench, to build models of functions written in C. You'll learn how to specify what those functions are *supposed* to do, and how to write a program in :term:`SAWScript` that orchestrates the proof that the functions meet their specifications.

 The Code